juspay/hyperswitch/README.md

 1. Try it in our Sandbox Environment: Fast and easy to start.
-   No code or setup required in your system, [learn more](/docs/try_sandbox.md)
+   No code or setup is required in your system, [learn more](/docs/try_sandbox.md)

 <a href="https://app.hyperswitch.io"><img src="./docs/imgs/get-api-keys.svg" height="35"></a>

-2. A simple demo of integrating Hyperswitch with your React App, Try our React [Demo App](https://github.com/aashu331998/hyperswitch-react-demo-app/archive/refs/heads/main.zip).
+2. For a simple demo of integrating Hyperswitch with your React App, Try our React [Demo App](https://github.com/aashu331998/hyperswitch-react-demo-app/archive/refs/heads/main.zip).

 3. Install in your local system: Configurations and